 What is a quote?

-A quote (or quotation) is a statement confirming the last price of a product to be traded, which is compromised by buyer and seller.
-In the purchasing process, there will be a lot of bargaining and negotiation.
-This is why we need the final stage where a final quote is agreed upon.
+A quote (or quotation) is a statement confirming the last price of a product to be traded, which the buyer and seller compromise.
+There will be a lot of bargaining and negotiation in the purchasing process.
+This is why we need the final stage, where a final quote is agreed upon.

 What is quote management?